Richmond Kiwanis Club

 Kiwanis is a global organization of volunteers dedicated to improving the world one child and one community at a time.

-We sponsor the RMS Builders Club and the RHS Key Club.
+We sponsor the RHS Key Club.

 We provide various service projects that impact the kids of our community.